About The Pittsburgh Christadelphian Ecclesia

 SALVATION BY FAITH

 We hope that this short introduction has been interesting to you.
-We think that you will find, as you become better acquainted with us, that our beliefs are "a religion that you can understand", because they are based completely on the Bible, and not confused by the contradictory ideas of men.
+We think that you will find, as you become better acquainted with us, that our beliefs are simple, based on what is explained in the Bible and not confused by the complicated and often contradictory ideas of men.